Darkade/Darkade.github.io/_posts/2020-11-24-thelonius-on-rpgs.md

 ![The photocopied list from Lacy's notes][list]
 _This is the photocopied list taken from Lacy's notes_

 **We might skip a couple of tips, and some might be self explanatory.
-So let's dive in!**
+Let's dive in!**

 ## The list